Naveenks2708/Naveenks2708/README.md

 ---

 ## 🚀 About Me
-- 🔭 Currently working on **AI/ML Projects & Full-Stack Applications**
+- 🎯 Actively seeking opportunities as a **Software Engineer / Full-Stack Developer / AI-ML Engineer**
-- 🌱 Learning **Cloud Computing, Data Structures & Algorithms, and System Design**
+- 🌱 Continuously learning **Cloud Computing, Data Structures & Algorithms, and System Design**
-- 👯 Open to collaborate on **AI, ML, Web Development, and IoT projects**
+- 👯 Interested in collaborating on **AI, ML, Web Development, and IoT projects**
 - ⚡ Passionate about solving **real-world problems with technology + creativity**

 ---